gabdia92/gabdia92/README.md

 - 👋 Hi, I’m Gabriele currently studying for CCNA R&S and CyberOps Associate.
 - 👀 I’m interested to study Python and get CEH - EHA and Comptia S+ certification.
-- 📔 I studied Javascript, HTML5,CSS3 and something with Angular.
+- 📔 I studied Javascript, HTML5,CSS3 and something with React and Angular 8.
 - 💞️ I’m looking to collaborate on some project for beginner.
 - 📫 How to reach me: LinkedIn (https://www.linkedin.com/in/gabriele-di-antonio/) or mail me at (gabrieleitis@hotmail.it)
 - ⚡ Fun fact: I love to learn new things and bug hunting.